2023 SEC Championship Game

 The 2023 SEC Championship Game was a college football game that was played on December 2, 2023, at Mercedes-Benz Stadium in Atlanta.
 It was the 32nd edition of the SEC Championship Game.
 The contest featured the Alabama Crimson Tide, the West Division champions and the Georgia Bulldogs the East Division Champions.
 The game began at 4:00 p.m.
 EST and was televised on CBS for the twenty-third consecutive year, and also the final SEC Championship game to be televised on the network.
-Alabama won the game by a score of 27–24 and, therefore, became champions of the Southeastern Conference (SEC) for the 2023 season, while ending Georgia’s 29-game winning streak that began in the 2021 Orange Bowl CFP Semifinal.
+Alabama won the game by a score of 27–24 and, therefore, became champions of the Southeastern Conference (SEC) for the 2023 season, while ending Georgia's 29-game winning streak that began in the 2021 Orange Bowl CFP Semifinal.
+Alabama would later advance to the 2023–24 College Football Playoff and lose against the Michigan Wolverines at the 2024 Rose Bowl; Georgia did not advance to the playoffs and instead and would have a blowout game against the FLorida State Seminoles at the 2023 Orange Bowl.

 This was the final SEC Championship Game with a divisional format.
 On June 1, 2023, after Oklahoma and Texas were confirmed to be joining the conference in 2024, the SEC announced that it would eliminate its football divisions at that time.
 Future championship games will feature the top two teams in the conference standings.